nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 After the build has run, npm automatically looks for a script called `postbuild` which we also have specified in `package.json`.
 Now `scripts/postbuild.sh` runs and copies over `src/default-data` and `assets/*` into the output `dist` directory so they can be accessed asynchronously after application load.

 Now you should have a completed production application inside of `dist` that you can run anywhere.
-If you would like to open the production application using the server provided by CMC you can run `npm open:dist` which uses browserSync (with hot module replacement and livereload disabled).
+If you would like to open the production application using the server provided by CMC you can run `npm run open:dist` which uses browserSync (with hot module replacement and livereload disabled).
 You can also run `npm run build:open` to have the server automatically start after build success.

 <a id=""/>
 ##### Brief Note on Cesium + Webpack Integration
 Most libraries are easily used with Webpack but on occasion some libraries require a bit more work, such as complex libraries like CesiumJS.
 CesiumJS uses lots of extra assets and doesn't fit the typical mold of a modular javascript library, meaning you can't just `import cesium` and be done.
 The following steps from CesiumJS.org were used as basis for integration with CMC webpack setup [https://cesiumjs.org/2016/01/26/Cesium-and-Webpack/](https://cesiumjs.org/2016/01/26/Cesium-and-Webpack/).
-In short, webpack receives a few config tweaks, the main CesiumJS javascript file is loaded using the webpack script loader which executes the script once in global context, Cesium requests extra static resources on demand from the assets folder, and we tend to map the global cesium variable to instance variables for consistency.
+In short, webpack receives a few config tweaks, the main CesiumJS file is loaded using the webpack script loader which executes the script once in global context, Cesium requests extra static resources on demand from the assets folder, and CMC maps the global cesium variable to a instance variables for consistency.

 <a id=""/>
 ##### Brief Note on ESLint